 Generally, a two person evaluative team meets with the parents and their attorneys.
 During the session, each party (and his or her attorney) is given the opportunity to explain what they would like for a custody and parenting time arrangement, and why.
 Questions from the evaluators are asked and answered.
 After both parties have presented their case, the evaluative team confer.
 The session reconvenes and recommendations are given and explained, whereupon the parties discuss settlement with their attorneys.

 A confidential evaluative process similar to mediation except that the FENE evaluator provides his or her informed view of what a reasonable resolution of the division of assets and liabilities, cash flow, spousal maintenance and child support, issues in the divorce would be if taken to court.

 Full disclosure of your financial circumstances is critical to effectively mediating and resolving the issues.
-As an evaluator, Angela will listen, ask questions, and gather all the information she needs to fully understand the case.
-After Angela provides her recommendations, both parties have an opportunity to ask questions and get clarification on the evaluator’s recommendations.
-From there, the parties and their attorneys can work with the Angela to try to reach agreement on some or all issues.
+The evaluator, will listen, ask questions, and gather all the information to fully understand the case.
+After the evaluator provides his other recommendations, both parties have an opportunity to ask questions and get clarification on the evaluator’s recommendations.
+From there, the parties and their attorneys (if any) work with the evaluator to try to reach agreement on some or all issues.